Early Orthodontic Treatment for Children

 What causes orthodontic problems, and how will early treatment benefit my child?

-If your child is between the ages of seven and eight and you feel something isn’t right with your childs teeth, or you have been directed by your family dentist to visit an orthodontist, please contact our practice and schedule a complimentary screening appointment.
+If your youngster is between the ages of seven and eight and you suspect something isn’t right with your his or her teeth, or you have been directed by your family dentist to visit an orthodontist, please contact our practice and schedule a complimentary screening appointment.